TheLacus/daggerfall-unity-mods/README.md

 + Advanced and performance-important settings like distant rendering and wind settings can be changed by the user

 ## Credits and history
-Real Grass was originally created by Uncanny_Valley in 2015, as an automatic [vanilla-friendly grass](2015) placer for Daggerfall Unity.
-It supported two kinds of grass for different climates
+Real Grass was originally created by Uncanny_Valley in 2015, as an automatic [vanilla-friendly grass](http://forums.dfworkshop.net/download/file.php?id=6) placer for Daggerfall Unity.
+It supported two kinds of grass for different climates.

-In 2016, and more in 2017, TheLacus expanded it, adding [water plants](https://i.imgur.com/xoAoh61.png) and rocks for different climates, and moving it as an indipendent mod allowing settings and customization from users.
+In 2016, and more in 2017, TheLacus expanded it, adding [water plants](https://i.imgur.com/xoAoh61.png) and [rocks](https://i.imgur.com/pGyA0xQ.png) for different climates, and moving it as an indipendent mod allowing settings and customization from users.

-At the same time, while it was still hosted alongside the Daggerfall Unity project, it received contributions from Midopa.
+At the same time, while it was still hosted alongside the Daggerfall Unity project, it received [contributions](https://twitter.com/zottgrammes/status/810390248647696384) from Midopa.

 ## Info
 + Version: 1.08